 Late Night Library is a 501(c)(3) ‘dedicated to sustaining book culture, promoting literature in schools and communities, and supporting a diverse array of writers early in their careers.’
 I started out with the organization as an audio editing intern for the podcast ‘Late Night Conversation,’ and my experience running Wordpress sites helped reduce spam comments and smooth the transition to a new theme.
-As an on-going volunteer, I currently maintain their Wordpress installation and edit the ‘Dog-Eared & Dispatched’ column, as well as managing their Instagram feed.
+As an on-going volunteer, I maintained their Wordpress installation and edited the ‘Dog-Eared & Dispatched’ column, and also managed their Instagram feed.

 Dog-eared & Dispatched

-Dog-eared & Dispatched is a weekly column covering literary and publishing news for a broad audience.
-Depending on the character and quantity of news to be covered, the column takes different formats including a list of links, a collection of three to five shorter stories, or one larger update.
-Its tone is informal, slightly critical, and intended to appeal to both high school students & general readers of all ages.
-From June 2014–April 2015, I was the primary writer for the column; as of June 2015, I am responsible for recruited column writers and editing their text for publication.
+Dog-eared & Dispatched was a weekly column covering literary and publishing news for a broad audience.
+Depending on the character and quantity of news to be covered, the column took different formats including a list of links, a collection of three to five shorter stories, or one larger update.
+Its tone was informal, slightly critical, and intended to appeal to both high school students & general readers of all ages.
+From June 2014–April 2015, I was the primary writer for the column; from June 2015–August 2016, I was responsible for recruiting column writers and editing their text for publication.